 - What IT Needs to Consider with Desk Booking Software

-The ability to analyze internal company data is vital in today’s office culture.
+The ability to analyze internal company utilization data is vital in today’s office culture.
 Desk booking systems are tracking where employees choose to sit, how departments work together, how much time each employee spends in the office and which spaces get the most use, with this data used to optimize a flexible office program.
 A solid system provides access to real-time reports that highlight these usage trends and employee preferences, and top systems also offer custom reporting capabilities to help tackle an organization’s individual needs.
-This why it’s important to invest in desk booking software that allows you to measure the effectiveness of desk sharing strategies based on usage and adoption rates.
+This why it’s important to invest in desk booking software that allows you to measure the effectiveness of desk sharing strategies based on usage and adoption rates and eliminate wasted space.
 Access to data and analytics leaves no questions unanswered—by using these metrics, FMs can take a close look at where their employees need further training or support.

 Even before implementing desk sharing, you can use internal data to understand whether the new process will actually benefit your organization.
 By using a space management tool, you can gather valuable information on space utilization around the office.
 For example, AXA Insurance used internal data to understand their space usage, finding that “53% of [their] space was underutilized, meeting spaces were often blocked and under-used, legacy systems were requiring updates and physical storage needed to be cleared and digitized”.
 With this information, the company began implementing an activity-based working strategy to optimize their facility usage and reduce overhead.

 Another important step when setting up a desk sharing policy is to determine specific goals and key performance indicators (KPIs) for the launch of the new system.
-FMs need to know what “success” looks like before they implement a desk booking strategy, which is why it’s so important to understand the business driver behind adopting hot desking or office hoteling.
+FMs need to know what “success” looks like before they implement a desk booking strategy, which is why it’s so important to understand the business driver behind adopting hot desking or an office hoteling reservation system.
 This will give FMs clear expectations for benchmarks when they’re analyzing data, as it will provide guidelines for exactly what they need to measure, whether that’s employee productivity, cost savings or any other factor.
 When determining these factors, it’s important to seek input from HR and IT, as these teams will be able to provide helpful insights from both a human and technological viewpoint.